mmeoak240/project-4/README.md

 ## Features

-A user may sign up for an account and sign in using those credentials(there is also an admin log in that grants access to additional functionality).
+A user may sign up for an account and sign in using those credentials(there is also an admin login that grants access to additional functionality).
 Once logged in the user can visit the "Exercises" page to view the list of exercises that have been created by the applications creator.
 While on the "Exercises" page the user may click "More info" to view a description of the selected exercise.
-While viewing the more info page the user will have the opportunity to write a review about the exercise and post it with their username being attached.
+While viewing the more info page the user will have the opportunity to write a review about the exercise and post it with their username being associated with it.
 The user will also be able to edit and delete their reviews.
-As the admin you have the added option to create exercises.
+As the admin you have the added option to create exercises by clikcing the "create exercise" link in the nav bar.

 ## Pending Features